timescale/docs/migrate/dual-write-and-backfill/dual-write-from-timescaledb.md

 are returning the same data.

-Another option is to compare the number of rows in the source and target tables, although this will read all data in the table which may have an impact on your production workload. `timescaledb-backfill`'s `verify` subcommand will perform this check.
+Another option is to compare the number of rows in the source and target tables, although this reads all data in the table which may have an impact on your production workload. `timescaledb-backfill`'s `verify` subcommand performs this check.

 Another option is to run `ANALYZE` on both the source and target tables and then look at the `reltuples` column of the `pg_class` table on a chunk-by-chunk